xmione/nextjs-dashboard/Docs/Steps-pnpm Setup.md

+# Setup pnpm in Windows
+# Setup pnpm in Linux

 # Setup pnpm Global folder in Windows
 1. Setting Up Global Bin Directory:
 To set up the global bin directory for pnpm, try running these commands in your PowerShell: